youerzhu/ZhumanLI.github.io/_portfolio/portfolio-1.md

 - Prototype for Prediction Model using satellites
 - Prototype for Prediction Model combining AI and numerical simulation
 - Prototype for Sensors.

-#### Collaboration

-- Group meetings for seven times with three PhD students, four professors, another MPhil student, and one postdoc.
-- Incorporating valuable advice from peers, including roommates, online voices, and document survey.
+voices, and document survey.

 ### Resources Identification

-### Utilizing the following equipment and facilities on HKUST-GZ campus
+#### Utilizing the following equipment and facilities on HKUST-GZ campus

 - Gas Chromatography Mass Spectrometry (GC-MS) at SAERF to measure the VOCs.
 - Vocus-CIMS to analyze offline VOC and PM samples, but heavy for airborne measurement.
 - Environmental simulation chamber to simulate environmental conditions for sensor testing.
 - Plate reader at Bio-CRF for analyzing cell toxicity.

-### Other equipment, materials, and supplies need to be purchased
+#### Other equipment, materials, and supplies need to be purchased

 - Chemical materials for offline analysis of VOCs and particles.
 - A 3-D anemometer that can measure wind speed at a frequency high enough for eddy covariance measurements.